 FELI was created with the mission to transition engineering professionals into community professionals and leaders within our societies, communities, and workplaces.
 Through its initial 10-month class, FELI enhances the leadership skills of its participants and sets out a clear pathway to put these skills into practice serving our profession and our communities.

 The K-12 Committee shall be concerned with promoting the engineering profession to students in grades K-12.
 Members of the committee are asked to form relationships with contacts in the local school system, provide volunteers with presentation materials/tools, and develop/lead the local K-12 Committee.

-The Leadership Advisory Committee shall study and make recommendations to the FES Board of Directors with respect to the organization, management, activities and procedures of chapters, including new chapters and reorganization of existing chapters and provide guidance, assistance and encouragement to chapter officers and committees in establishing and conducting activities, programs and projects to serve the needs of the chapter members and the public which they serve.
+The Leadership Development Committee shall study and make recommendations to the FES Board of Directors with respect to the organization, management, activities, and procedures of chapters, including new chapters and reorganization of existing chapters and provide guidance, assistance, and encouragement to chapter officers and committees in establishing and conducting activities, programs, and projects to serve the needs of the chapter members and the public which they serve.

 The MATHCOUNTS® Committee shall plan, promote and organize the annual MATHCOUNTS Competition.

 The Membership Development Committee shall be concerned with increasing and retaining membership in the society.
 Members of the committee are asked to distribute monthly roster to officers and members, update chapter about current membership projects, and display membership information meetings and events.